6 Powerful Immune System Meridians for Better Health

-When it comes to our immune system, we can use the meridians to build strength and resilience by strengthening and stretching the muscles along the meridian lines.
+When it comes to immunity, we can use the immune system meridians to build strength and resilience by strengthening and stretching the muscles along the meridian lines.

 Infinity Flexibility uses exercises to correct both physical and energetic imbalances in the body.
 This type of energy work can stimulate hormone and neurotransmitter production, effectively healing the body with physical exercise and movement.

 A healthy immune system is easily identified once you know what it looks and feels like.
 If you eat right, maintain a healthy lifestyle, exercise, and get enough sleep 80 percent of the time, your immune system is strong.